gonwan/blog/source/_posts/2011/20110117-packaging-a-qt-application.md

 }
 ```

-I referred to the guild here: [http://wiki.maemo.org/Packaging\_a\_Qt\_application](http://wiki.maemo.org/Packaging_a_Qt_application).
+I referred to the guild here: [http://wiki.maemo.org/Packaging_a_Qt_application](http://wiki.maemo.org/Packaging_a_Qt_application).
 For more information on how to use the INSTALLS macro, refer to the Qt document: [http://doc.trolltech.com/4.7/qmake-environment-reference.html#installs](http://doc.trolltech.com/4.7/qmake-environment-reference.html#installs)

-4\.
-Run dh\_make.
+4. Run dh_make.
 This will create the basic debian package structure.

 ```
 # dh_make -s -c gpl --createorig